-World Factbook 2008 for iPhone review
+World FactBook 2008 [iPHONE] full review

 The CIA World Factbook is one of those indispensable reference books that journalists, students, and researchers love.
 I know I do.
 The Factbook provides detailed information on the geographies, economies, populations, and militaries of more than 250 nations and territories on this big blue ball of ours.
 If you need to research business opportunities on Navassa Island (economy: subsistence fishing), the top exports and trading partners of Slovakia (vehicles, machinery and electrical equipment; Germany and the Czech Republic), or the Persian name of Iran’s Revolutionary Guard (Sepah-e Pasdaran-e Enqelab-e Eslami), the World Factbook is where you turn for the answers.